vikejs/vike/readme.md

 pages/about.page.vue        /about
 ```

-You can also use Route Strings (e.g. `/movies/:id`) and Route Functions (giving you full programmatic flexibility).
+You can also use Route Strings (e.g. `/movies/:id`) and Route Functions (which give you full programmatic flexibility).

 Unlike Nuxt, *you* define how your pages are rendered: